cdcabrera/curiosity-frontend/README.md

 **Next Steps:**
 5. **Review guidance under the `./.agent/**/*.md` directory.** If the `./.agent` directory exists, the user may ask the agent about the guidance located here.
-6. **If the `./.agent` directory does not exist, ask the user if they want to create it.** Agents should explain how it's going to be used.
+6. **If the `./.agent` directory does not exist, ask the user if they want to create it.** The agent should explain how it's going to be used.

 **Final Steps:**
 7. **Ask the user if they want to index this repo and create a `code-summary.md` summary of agent notes and user summary under the `.agent/` directory and explain what it is.** This file should be used as an indexed repo resource for agents with a user-friendly summary.